airpair/building-pure-javascript-applications-meteorjs/post.md

 ## I found Meteor

 One day, I found [Meteor.js](https://meteor.com).
 I tried it for one project and I wrote an article about it - [Why I love JavaScript and Meteor.js](http://meteor.hromnik.com/blog/why-i-love-javascript-and-meteor-js).
 I have been developing pure JavaScript applications since end of 2013.
 I don't need to use PHP anymore.
 I have tried to write one application in [Express.js](http://expressjs.com/) but then I switched back to Meteor.
 Express was too lightweight.
 I have also tried JavaScript frameworks like [Sails.js](http://sailsjs.org/), [Geddy.js](http://geddyjs.org/), [Tower.js](http://tower.github.io/) but they were either too lightweight or something did not work.
-Meteor worked like a charm.
+They also don't have big community and enough learning resources.
+Meteor worked like a charm and its community is.
 Moreover, Meteor is the only framework which has its own front-end solution ([Blaze](https://www.meteor.com/blaze)).
 You don't have to think about what front-end framework to use (Angular, Ember,...).
 And Meteor is real-time from scratch.
 If you insert or update model in database, the change is published to all connected clients in real-time, WOW.

 ## Key features of Meteor